mstanczy/git-workshop/README.md

 git merge buttons
 ```

-  Since the target branch has it's own commits added after the buttons branch was created git will apply a **merge commit** and you will be prompted to provide the commit message (git uses the tool you configured as core.editor)
+Since the target branch has it's own commits added after the "buttons" branch was created git will apply a **merge commit** and you will be prompted to provide the commit message (git uses the tool you configured as core.editor)
-If master branch didn't have it's own commit then git would have applied the fast forward merge (no commit merge required).
+If "master" branch didn't have it's own commit then git would have applied the fast forward merge (no commit merge required).

-6. display 'git history' to see the updated graph
+6. display the updated graph of commits
 ```
 git history
 ```